Cord Cutting Guides, News, and Reviews

 Stream truTV for free with Hulu

 You may already know Hulu for its streaming video on demand (SVOD) service, which works just like the ones from competitors like Netflix.
-But Hulu is competing in the live TV streaming market, too, thanks to its $39.99-per-month Hulu with Live TV service (the price of Hulu with Live TV is going up to $44.99 per month starting in late February of 2019).
+But Hulu is competing in the live TV streaming market, too, thanks to its Hulu + Live TV service.
 The single base bundle available through this service is filled with great channels, including — appropriately enough, for our purposes here — truTV.
-You can read our review of Hulu with Live TV, or you can check it out for yourself by signing up for the free trial (the button above).
+You can read our review of Hulu with Live TV to learn more, or you can check it out for yourself by signing up for the free trial (the button above).

 Stream truTV for free with fuboTV

-It's true: truTV is available on fuboTV, a skinny bundle service that offers a wide range of channels and specializes in sports, especially soccer. truTV is available in “fubo” ($44.99 per month) and “fubo Extra” ($49.99 per month — it's larger than its more affordable little brother).
-Both bundles include a truTV live stream, so you can choose whichever one you'd like.
+It's true: truTV is available on fuboTV, a skinny bundle service that offers a wide range of channels and specializes in sports, especially soccer.
 You can sign up for fuboTV's free trial offer via the button above.
 To read our fuboTV review, click here.

 Determining which channels are in and which are out when you create a new skinny bundle must be a tricky thing.
 After all, not all of us like the same channels!
 Sling TV came up with a pretty clever solution to this conundrum, though: they decided to let all of their subscribers create a custom skinny bundle.